 Billy Davis, executive director and founder of A Positive Step of Monroe County, tells us how they are serving seniors and high-risk adolescents and their families during the COVID-19 pandemic.

-Kate Banick, Executive Director of the Good Health Clinic, talks about how their new medical and referral coordinator will assist their over 900 patients in the Upper Keys.
+Kate Banick, Executive Director of the Good Health Clinic, talks about how their new medical and referral coordinator will assist over 900 patients in the Upper Keys, thanks to a grant from CFFK.

 See how donor funds are helping Special Olympics Florida Monroe County assist Amber and others through its “Healthy Athletes” program.